On the Influence of Pluto on Twotino Dynamics Through Their Mutual 4:3 Mean Motion Resonance: The Connection Through Neptune

 where $\lambda$ is the mean longitude, $\varpi$ the longitude of perihelion, and the sub-indices P, N, and T stand for Pluto, Neptune, and Twotinos, respectively.
-To cancel the dependence on Neptune's mean longitude, we can subtract $\phi_{3:2}$ from twice the values of $\phi_{2:1}$.
+To cancel the dependence on Neptune's mean longitude, we can subtract $\phi_{3:2}$ from twice $\phi_{2:1}$.

-The libration of such resonant argument would correspond to Twotinos being locked in a first order, 4:3 MMR with Pluto \citep[with $\phi_{4:3}$ corresponding to eq.
+The libration of this resonant argument corresponds to Twotinos being locked in a first-order, 4:3 MMR with Pluto \citep[with $\phi_{4:3}$ corresponding to eq.
 4D1.4 in][]{murray99}.
 This resonance is weaker than the ones involving Neptune, as its relative strength includes a third-order eccentricity term ($e_Pe_T^2$), instead of first-order terms as other resonant arguments with Neptune do ($e_P$, and $e_T$, respectively); it is also slightly more complex as it involves the longitudes of perihelion of both resonant objects.

+\ccc{It should be noted that the 4:3 MMR is part of a} 6:4:3 three-body resonance between Neptune:Pluto:Twotinos, but the effects of Neptune on the Twotinos and Pluto through the 2:1 (6:3) and 3:2 (6:4) MMRs have been studied extensively \citep[e.g.,][]{Williams71,Malhotra96,Gallardo98,Nesvorny01,Kotoulas05}, \ccc{while the effects of Pluto on the Twotinos have not been studied previously.
+Here, we focus on the relationship between Pluto and the Twotinos as a first-order 4:3 MMR, without forgetting that, given Pluto's mass being four orders of magnitude smaller than Neptune's, the effect of Pluto on the Twotinos can be considered as a perturbation to Neptune's dominating dynamics.
+Thus, it is justified to study an isolated two-body resonance, even if the factor that puts those objects in resonance is an external element.
+Overall, we stress that $N$-body simulations with a massive Pluto are required to correctly model the secular evolution of the trans-Neptunian region.}

-The libration of Pluto's resonant argument with respect to Neptune has a large amplitude \citep[from $\sim160^{\circ}$ to $\sim172^{\circ}$, e.g.][]{Milani89,Malhotra2022}.
-There are also relatively large librations of Twotinos in the three possible resonant islands relative to Neptune, especially for Twotinos in the symmetric island \citep[e.g. Figure 4 of ][]{Munoz26}; therefore, there will be some libration between Pluto and Twotinos; since the above librations are not correlated, the total libration of the 4:3 MMR will be large.
-Consequently, the total libration amplitude of $\phi_{4:3}$ will amount to $\sim170^{\circ}$, from the libration of Pluto relative to Neptune in our simulations, plus twice the librating amplitude of any particular Twotino relative to Neptune.
+The libration of Pluto's 3:2 resonant argument has a large amplitude \citep[from $\sim160^{\circ}$ to $\sim172^{\circ}$, e.g.][]{Milani89,Malhotra2022}.
+There are also relatively large librations of Twotinos in the three possible resonant islands of the 2:1 MMR, especially for Twotinos in the symmetric island \citepalias[e.g. Figure 4 of][]{Munoz26}; thus, there will be some libration between Pluto and the Twotinos; since the above librations are not correlated, the total libration of the 4:3 MMR will be large.
+Consequently, the total libration amplitude of $\phi_{4:3}$ will amount to $\sim170^{\circ}$, from the libration of Pluto relative to Neptune, plus twice the librating amplitude of any particular Twotino relative to Neptune.